skellis46/embodied-camera/embodied-camera-application-proposal.md

 In this research, we speculate that there is productive tension between these two divergent phenomena: the smartphone as experienced by us all, and the body as experienced by dance movement specialists.
 In _Moving Camera Bodies_ we propose an experimental point of convergence between the smartphone and the sensorial capabilities of the dancer.

-"somehow turn up outside the bounds of what was conceivable."[Foster, in @kolcio_somatic_2005 p.121]

 between the device that has become the centre of our technological lives, and our capacity to sense and understand experiences of movement.
 There is tension here